apache/incubator-quarks/DEVELOPMENT.md

 See [README.md](README.md) for high-level information about Apache Edgent.

-This document describes development of Apache Edgent itself, not how to develop Edgent applications.
+This document describes building and the development of Apache Edgent itself, not how to develop Edgent applications.

  * See http://edgent.incubator.apache.org/docs/edgent-getting-started for getting started using Edgent